Home Blog Data Transfer Impact Assessment: Requirements for International Data Transfers

 Effective DTIA programs balance protection goals with business requirements.
 Organizations need frameworks that provide adequate protection without unnecessarily restricting legitimate business activities.

-The complexity of modern international data transfers makes comprehensive compliance challenging without specialized tools and expertise.
+The complexity of modern international data transfers, including transatlantic data transfers, makes comprehensive compliance challenging without specialized tools and expertise.
 Compliance software platforms like ComplyDog help organizations systematically address DTIA requirements by automating data mapping, risk assessments, and documentation processes.
-These platforms provide the structured approach and ongoing monitoring capabilities needed to maintain effective international transfer programs while reducing the administrative burden on internal teams.
+These platforms provide the structured approach and ongoing monitoring capabilities needed to maintain effective international transfer programs while reducing the administrative burden on internal teams, as discussed in this overview of GDPR compliance tools for SaaS companies and startups.